• Skip to primary navigation

 • if an arch is present when seated with the foot dangling in the air,

-• if an arch forms when standing up on the toes, and
+• if an arch forms when standing up on the toes, or

 • if an arch forms with flexing the big toe up by hand.